 More cards!
 “Movin’ on up…”

 Finishing off Millhouse through his hilarious vituperations nets you – you guessed it! – more cards!
 Are you getting the theme here?
-As you level up your class after the starting experience, you’ll open up more cards until you reach level ten (all basic cards) and then get an occasional card about every ten or so levels after, if I remember correctly.
+As you level up your class after the starting experience, you’ll open up more cards until you reach level ten (all basic cards).

 Match Lesson: Mana Crystals and management; playing the minions or the costly spells